vrandall66/front-end-submissions-public/1810/mod-2/whateverly/beaches.md

 * [ ] Advanced Beginner - Everyone in the group speaks.
 Presenters do a live demo of the application.
 The group may speak about the planning/challenges/rewards of the project; however, the delivery does not seem thought out/well-planned.

-* [ ] Proficient - Everyone in the group has an opporunity to speak during the presentation.
+* [X] Proficient - Everyone in the group has an opporunity to speak during the presentation.
 The group has a visual of the application to demo (e.g. slides, recordings of interactions, live demo).
 The group talks about the app, speaking to the challenges, rewards, and collaborative aspects of the project.

 * [ ] Exceptional - Meets all expectations of `Proficient`.
 In addition, the presentation runs smoothly w/no hiccups - indicating that it was planned/rehearsed/polished.
 The presentation is so engaging that there is no time that the evaluators find themselves checking the time/clock.

 Comments:

+- Make sure that you are consistently speaking clearly and loudly
+- Nice job with showing why there isn't specific information available for beaches and how your app solves this problem
+- Skip going over the tech stack - know your audience and make sure that you are presenting/crafting your presentation for them
+- Nice job using a recording of app interactions
+- Make sure that you are articulating the code examples.
+There were a few instances that you were speaking about your code and not using technical terms to articulate things - which would improve the presentation.